ngbsn/ngbsn.github.io/index.md

 *   [DDL to JPA Entities Code Generator Maven PLugin](https://github.com/ngbsn/sqlscript2jpa-codegen)

-    This tool takes in as input a DDL script and generates code for JPA entities.
-The tool can be used either as a maven plugin or run directly as a jar to generate the code.
-It supports ANSI SQL standard
+    This tool takes a SQL script file as input and generates code for JPA entities.
+The tool can be used either as a maven plugin or run directly as a standalone jar to generate the code.
+It supports DDL statements for multiple databases such as Oracle, MySQL and PostgreSQL.